lynaghk/subform-layout/README.md

 The core engine knows nothing about the DOM, JavaScript, etc.
 Its internal API is a byte array, and the engine can be run incrementally, "off the main thread", and does not require a garbage collector.

-If you'd like to use API directly, or try the engine on a different platform (iOS, Android, OpenGL, etc.), please [contact us](mailto:subform@generalreactives.com).
+If you'd like to use API directly, or try the engine on a different platform (iOS, Android, C, etc.), please [contact us](mailto:subform@generalreactives.com).

 ## Plain JS Example